sseiferth/smartdoorbell/README.md

 - AWS IoT Core
 - AWS Cloud Formation

-The door lock itself is simulated with 3 LEDs:
+The door lock is simulated with 3 LEDs:

 Yellow - Active while face detection is ongoing
 Red - Active if the detected face is not registered/belonging to an unknown person (door keeps closed)